spring-guides/gs-spring-boot/README.md

 ### Create a Gradle build file
 Below is the [initial Gradle build file](https://github.com/spring-guides/gs-spring-boot/blob/master/initial/build.gradle).
 But you can also use Maven.
 The pom.xml file is included [right here](https://github.com/spring-guides/gs-spring-boot/blob/master/initial/pom.xml).
+If you are using [Spring Tool Suite (STS)][gs-sts], you can import the guide directly.

 `build.gradle`
 ```gradle